wincent/masochist/content/blog/keeping-up-to-date.md

 #### Gitweb

 Along with the move from Subversion to Git we get a nice web-based interface for browsing the public source code repositories which correspond to the open source projects used in my development.
-The Gitweb interface can be found at [git.wincent.com](http://git.wincent.com/) and provides multiple ways of viewing the repository and its history, including RSS feeds.

 #### Nightly builds